pmm1/islandis-login/README.md

 ## Usage

-Use the constructor to pass in the kennitala of the company you are implementing the IAS for.
+Use the constructor function to pass in the kennitala of the company you are implementing the IAS for.

 There is one public function provided --> `.verify()`.
 Pass the token you receive from Island.is into this function and we'll take care of the rest.